 Gather a bundle of twigs into a bunch, like you’re picking wild flowers.
 Holding the thicker ends together firmly at the bottom, the narrower ends up.
 Pack the narrow ends full of tinder (this is tinder separate from your tinder nest), then stand the whole thing on its head, with the tinder now on the bottom.
 Adjust the bundle as necessary to make it stand up in your fire pit.
 Now you’re ready to set a spark to your tinder nest, then push the lighted tinder into the bottom of the bundle, igniting the entire thing.

-There are already a number of great guides on how to build a survival fire with friction.
+There are already a number of great guides on how to light a campfire fire with friction.
 You can learn the steps here from the Boy Scouts of America or here from Field and Stream.
 Friction fires are more difficult to master, and certainly should be learnt and practiced by anyone serious about their survival craft.
 But there are some easier, though less discussed, methods for starting a fire that we are going to focus on here.

 Flint and Steel: This is the easiest of all the survival methods, and barely qualifies as friction based fire.
 All that’s required is a piece of flint and piece of high carbon steel, like your survival knife.
 A spark is formed through friction, by striking the steel against the flint.
 Place your tinder bundle to catch the sparks and gently blow the spark to life, once it catches in the tinder.
 If you haven’t carried flint with you, you may be lucky enough to find some around.
 This YouTube video shows you how to identify flint.

-How To Build A Survival Fire: Lens
+How To Start A Campfire Using Lens

 Standard lens: this method is pretty straight forward.
 Most little boys have practiced this method on ants unfortunate enough to set up camp in their yard.
 The biggest downside to this method is that it only works on a sunny day.